EricMbouwe/tic-tac-toe/README.md

 ```

 ### Installing
-clone the project locally
+- clone the project locally

-In your terminal, change directory to the root of the project
+- In your terminal, change directory to the root of the project

+- In your terminal, run `bin/main`

 ### Live version of the game